membraneframework-labs/guide/guide/creating_element/testing.md

 ### Testing sink

-`Membrane.Testing.Sink` reports caps, events and buffers it receives to it's pipeline.
-If you are using it within `Membrane.Testing.Pipeline` you can make assertions on this data.
-For example if you developed a tee and wanted to test if it copies test data correctly you could do it like
+`Membrane.Testing.Sink` reports caps, events and buffers it receives to its pipeline.
+If you are using it within `Membrane.Testing.Pipeline` you can make assertions about what the `Membrane.Testing.Sink` have received.
+For example this is how `Membrane.Element.Tee.Parallel` could be tested:
-this:

 ```elixir
 alias Membrane.Testing.{Source, Pipeline, Sink}